ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 ### Create environment using the UI

-Create an environment in **AMPLIFY Central UI > Topology > Environments > create** and give it a relevant name.
+Create an environment in **Amplify Central UI > Topology > Environments > create** and give it a relevant name.
 It is not necessary to have a real environment at this point, but it is important to have an environment name.
 You can find this environment name in your environment details in the UI.

 Example:

 ```
-https:/<AMPLIFY Central URL>/topology/environments/**apigtw-v77**
+https:/<Amplify Central URL>/topology/environments/**apigtw-v77**
 ```

 **Bold** characters are your environment name.